freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/units-3d-space.md

 ## Units

-If you've already used VPX, you know that it uses its own units, defined by the ball radius:
+If you've already used VPX, you know that it uses its own units, defined by the ball size:

 > In VPX, 50 units correspond to the ball diameter.